UpekHansaja/TypeScript-NodeJS-Setup/README.md

 By this Method 02,
 We are able to Directly run TypeScript on NodeJS with the help of a dependency.

-For this Method we have to go though a simple `npm` installation.
+For this Method, we have to go through a simple `npm` installation.

 In terminal,
 ```sh
 npm i ts-node -D
 ```

-In here `-D` at the end of the code line is refers to as install only as a dependancy for the current production (project).
+Here `-D` at the end of the code line is referred to as install only as a development dependency for the current production (project).

-So if your using this 2nd Method, no need to compile `TypeScript`, since this [ts-node dependency](https://www.npmjs.com/package/ts-node) helps us to directly run `TypeScript` with `nodejs` instead of converting into `JavaScript`.
+So if you're using this 2nd Method, no need to compile `TypeScript`, since this [ts-node dependency](https://www.npmjs.com/package/ts-node) helps us to directly run `TypeScript` with `nodejs` instead of converting into `JavaScript`.

-Next open `package.json` file and,
+Next, open the `package.json` file and,

 ```json
 "scripts": {